HussnainQuresshi/use-context-hook/README.md

 ## Acknowledgements

 This package was created with the help and inspiration from the article ["Use Context Selector Demystified"](https://dev.to/romaintrotard/use-context-selector-demystified-4f8e) by Romain Trotard.
 The article provides valuable insights into the usage of `use-context-selector` and served as a reference during the development of this package.
-I would like to express our gratitude to Romain Trotard for sharing their knowledge and contributing to the community.
+I would like to express my gratitude to Romain Trotard for sharing their knowledge and contributing to the community.